dive-into-machine-learning/dive-into-machine-learning/README.md

 * **[Python Data Science Handbook, as Jupyter Notebooks](https://jakevdp.github.io/PythonDataScienceHandbook/)**
 * Accessible data science book, no coding experience required: [_Data Smart_ by John Foreman](https://www.goodreads.com/book/show/17682206-data-smart)
 * [Data Science Workflow: Overview and Challenges](https://cacm.acm.org/blogs/blog-cacm/169199-data-science-workflow-overview-and-challenges/fulltext) (read the article *and also* the comment by Joseph McCarthy)
+* [`r0f1/datascience`](https://github.com/r0f1/datascience) — "A curated list of awesome resources for practicing data science using Python, including not only libraries, but also links to tutorials, code snippets, blog posts and talks."

 ### Aside: Bayesian Statistics and Machine Learning